-- 50 (1) The directors must comply with the requirements of the Charities Act 1993 with regard to the: - (a) transmission of the statements of account to the charity, - (b) preparation of an Annual Report and its transmission to the Commission; - (c) preparation of an Annual Return and its transmission to the Commission - (2) The directors must notify the Commission promptly of any changes to the charity's entry on the Central Register of Charities
+- 51 (1) The directors must comply with the requirements of the Charities Act 2011 with regard to the: - (a) transmission of a copy of the statements of account to the Commission; - (b) preparation of an Annual Report and the transmission of a copy of it to the Commission; - (c) preparation of an Annual Return and its transmission to the Commission. - (2) The directors must notify the Commission promptly of any changes to the charity's entry on the Central Register of Charities.

-Articles 51, 52, 53 & 55 - There are detailed requirements with regard to electronic communications contained in the Companies Act 2006 Sections 308-309 deal with the manner in which notice is to be given and the content of any notice on a website Section 333 relates to sending documents relating to meetings etc in electronic form Sections 1143-1148 and Schedules 4 and 5 deal with sending or supplying documents or information Section 1168 contains definitions of "hard copy" and "electronic form" and other relevant terms
+Articles 52, 53, 54, & 56 - There are detailed requirements with legard to electronic communications contained in the Companies Ac.
+2006.
+Sections 303, 309 ceal with the manner in which notice is to be give and the concent of any notice on a website.
+Section, 333 relates to sending documents relating to meeting etclin electronic form.
+Sections 1:43-1148, and schedules 4 and 5 deal with sending or sipplying documents or information.
+Section 1:68 contains definitions of hard capy, and electronic form, and other relevant terms.